onflow/kitty-items/kitty-items-js/README.md

 npm run migrate:make
 ```

-Migrations are run automatically when the app initializes
+Migrations are run automatically when the app initializes.